ROE-Microprocessors-Project/-Ultrasonic-Range-Finder-with-Alert/README.md

 **Microprocessors Course Project - Medipol University**

-*Team :Armita Sadat Momenzadeh, Sina Zaker, Mohammadmatin Farboodi*
+*Team : Armita Sadat Momenzadeh, Sina Zaker, Mohammadmatin Farboodi*

 ## Overview
 This repository contains the C source code for our physical breadboard project: an Ultrasonic Range Finder.
 The system uses an HC-SR04 sensor to measure the distance to an object and triggers a buzzer and LED alert if things get too close.
 The project runs on a **PIC16F877A** microcontroller.